yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 # Command Architecture

 This document describes the current command-system architecture after the catalog-driven refactor and the later cleanup passes.
-It focuses on the actual registration path, the `CommandBase` lifecycle contract, and the current extension points that command authors should use.
+It focuses on the actual registration path, the `CommandBase` lifecycle contract, and the extension points that command authors should use today.

 Use this document together with [`../development-guidelines.md`](../development-guidelines.md).
 Editable diagram sources for this area live under [`./diagrams/`](./diagrams/).